MrP/phantomjs-render-large-page/README.md

 ## Parameters
 The `renderLargePage` function accepts the following parameters:

-    renderLargePage(phantomJSPageObject, outputImage, callback, [options]);
+    renderLargePage(page, filename, callback, [options]);

-`phantomJSPageObject` is the page object to render.
+`page` is the PhantomJS page object to render.

-`outputImage` is a file path where the output image will be rendered, as you would pass it to PhantomJS' `render` function
+`filename` is a file path where the output image will be rendered, as you would pass it to PhantomJS' `render` function

 `callback` is a function that will be called on complete.  callback will be passed an error parameter, that will only be present if there was an error.